mrducnguyen/local-image-gen/README.md

-# FLUX.1.schnell Docker Service
+# Unified Image Generation Service

-A containerized Flask API service for generating images using the FLUX.1.schnell model with AMD GPU acceleration via ROCm on WSL2.
+A containerized Flask API service for generating images using FLUX.1-schnell or Stable Diffusion 3.5 Large models with AMD GPU acceleration via ROCm on WSL2.

 ## ⚠️ Important: WSL2 Only